Stieneee/simple-zstd/README.md

 ## Debug

 The package supports the debug package.
-Setting the DEBUD Environment variable will cause the debug messages to be printed to the console.
+Setting the DEBUG Environment variable will cause the debug messages to be printed to the console.
 This will presents debug information for both zstd spawns and the child process queue.

 ```bash